Jared Dillingham at Humantay Lake in Peru

 The water temperature is a few degrees above freezing.
 The water in the lake is glacial runoff, and nighttime temperatures at Humantay Lake dip down toward freezing year-round.

-Can you go to Humantay Lake without a guide?
+Can you go without a guide?

 You can certainly visit Humantay Lake on your own, but as discussed above, be prepared for an adventure.
 You’ll have to navigate (without great cell service) the single-lane dirt roads through rural Peru to get there.